AD18/Multi-channel-Filter-bank-using-Systolic-arrays/README.md

 ---

-## Results — What the graphs show and how to interpret them
+## Result graphs : What the graphs show and how to interpret them

-Below I walk through each type of plot the notebook generates and what you should look for.
+This is a walk through of each type of plot the notebook generates and what to look for.

 ### A) Coefficients (tap plots)